kajame/alx-system_engineering-devops/0x00-shell_basics/README.md

-display contented list of your current directorys
+display contents of the current working directory